top of page

 So, what do you do when you discover a leak in your place?
 Here are some steps you can take to quickly address the issue:

-The first thing you should do—before anything else—is turn off the water.
-If you’ve spotted a leak or received a report from a tenant, go straight to the main shut-off valve and close it.
-This stops more water from spilling out and helps limit the damage.
+The first thing you should do is turn off the water.
+If you’ve spotted a leak or received a tenant's report, go straight to the main shut-off valve and close it.
+This stops more water from spreading and prevents the problem from getting worse.

-If you have separate shut-off valves for each unit or area, use the one closest to the leak.
-The faster you shut the water off, the less mess you'll have to deal with later.
+If each unit has its own shut-off valve, use the one closest to the leak.
+The faster you respond, the easier the cleanup will be.

 Other times, you’ll need to check walls, ceilings, or even behind appliances.
 Don’t forget to listen, as you might hear water dripping even if you can’t see it right away.